-The BMC has launched an Incident and Near-miss reporting system for walkers, climbers and mountaineers in partnership with Mountaineering Scotland and Mountaineering Ireland.
+The BMC Incident and Near-miss reporting system is for walkers, climbers and mountaineers, run in partnership with Mountaineering Scotland and Mountaineering Ireland.

-On 18 January 2018 five members of a BMC climbing club were avalanched when a cornice collapsed into a gully on the flanks of Helvellyn.
+In January 2018, five members of a BMC climbing club were avalanched when a cornice collapsed into a gully on the flanks of Helvellyn.
 The group was incredibly lucky to walk away with only sprains, bruises and damaged equipment.
 But the close call led to deep discussions in the hut that night.
 Why did the incident happen?
 What mistakes had been made?
 Could the injuries have been prevented?

 The simple-to-use online form allows reports to be submitted by anyone who has been involved in, or witnessed, an incident or near-miss.
 These accounts are then are approved by a team of moderators before being published onto a free-to-read database.
 It is hoped the system will allow BMC members to enjoy the hills in safety by learning from the experiences of others.